icehawk-de/cl_jquery_fancybox/Documentation/Index.rst

         GNU General Public License, either version 2 of the License or any later version.

-        Fancybox 1 is free to use (private and commercial) under GPL license
+        Fancybox 2 is free for private websites and licensed under Creative Commons Attribution-NonCommercial 3.0 license.

-        Fancybox 2 is free for private websites and licensed under Creative Commons Attribution-NonCommercial 3.0 license
+        You can get the author's permission to use fancyBox for commercial websites by paying a fee at http://fancyapps.com/store/

     :Rendered:
         |today|